15 Superb Educational Animation Examples for Online Courses

 Solution:

 With illustration, abstract concepts are broken down into bite-size pieces and become much easier to digest.
-Visual metaphors provide learners with the demonstration of the concepts they are learning.
+Visual metaphors provide learners with a demonstration of the concepts they are learning.
 This not only helps them understand the concept but also memorize the knowledge longer.

-Putting the complex theories into daily characters and situations help learners know how to apply theories into reality correctly and quickly.
+Putting the complex theories into daily characters and situations helps learners know how to apply theories into reality correctly and quickly.
 Besides, animation also helps learners save tons of time scanning through long pages of text.

-12. Bid Ops – Process training
+12. Bid Ops – Process Training

 Type: Explanatory animation – animated instructional video examples